Last Updated on March 16, 2023 by Jessica Lauren Vine

 The rack and pinion slide out utilizes the shaft and pinion system mentioned earlier to move in and out on the track.
 Their only downfall is that rack and pinion slide outs are very difficult to operate manually if you should happen to have electrical issues.

-Pulley and cable systems are the second type of RV slide out we will discuss.
+Pulley and cable systems are the second type of camper slide out we will discuss.
 Although they are not as popular as rack and pinion slide outs, they are more prevalent on heavier, larger slide outs.

 Because they rely on cables and pulleys controlled by an electric motor, they can handle more weight than other slide outs.
+You might find this pretty interesting as you look at how to adjust a camper slide out.

 Because of its unique design, strength, and parts, pulley and cable systems are also the most expensive slide outs.
 Another con is that the pulley and cable system uses up a little more space in the camper than other slide outs.